PaulleDemon/Django-SAAS-Boilerplate/readme.md

 This boilerplate can help you save hours of work, allowing you to focus on core functionality of your  SaaS instead of spending a lot of time on setting up stripe, blog, login functionalities and landing page.

 **#CodeLessShipMore**

+### who is this boilerplate suitable for?
+* People focused on creating MVP and want to ship faster.
+* Reduce repetitive parts and focus on functionality.
+* Learning Django

 ### What features does Django template include?
 - Production ready, you can immediately deploy this to cloud such as Railway.app, Render.com etc.